raghavkrish422/Red-Wine-Analysis-using-R/README.md

 ### Regression Modeling

 1. Implemented two regression algorithms for wine quality prediction
-2. Trained and evaluated the models.
-This phase carries 6 point
+2. Trained and evaluated the models

 ### Model Evaluation

 1. Included results for three metrics (e.g., RMSE, MAE, R-squared) for each model
-2. Compared the results to identify the better-performing model.
-This phase carries 3 points
+2. Compared the results to identify the better-performing model

 ### Feature Importance Analysis

-1. Calculated and visualized feature importances for at least one of the regression models.
-This phase carries 3 points
+1. Calculated and visualized feature importances for at least one of the regression models

 ### Conclusion

 1. Summarize key insights obtained from the analysis
 2. Include one limitation of the analysis
-3. Comment on future work that could be done to improve the analysis.
-This phase carries 2 points
+3. Comment on future work that could be done to improve the analysis

 ## Requirements